gallochris/fyi.dadgumboxscores/hugo_source/content/posts/julius-peppers.md

 Florida State went 12-0 that season en route to the National Championship.

 In the [clip above](https://youtu.be/XzLN9LfENmg?t=1h8m38s), commentators Brad Nessler and Bob Griese mention Peppers has his eyes on playing basketball too.
-Nessler mentions how Peppers told him head coach Bill Gutheridge said he can play with the basketball team.
+Nessler mentions how Peppers told him head coach Bill Guthridge said he can play with the basketball team.

 And he was right.